nicholasyan/Challenge-Problems/Fibonacci/ReadMe.md

 ***Some Variations:***

 1. Print the *n*th term in the Fibonacci sequence recursively.
+(Assume that the 1st term is 0.)

 2. [By considering the terms in the Fibonacci sequence whose values do not exceed four million, find the sum of the even-valued terms.](https://projecteuler.net/problem=2)